This post contains affiliate links. If you buy through these links, I may earn a small commission.

 How to Store Homemade Pumpkin Pie Spice

-Once you’ve opted to make your own pumpkin pie spice, you’ll want to place all of the spices into a bowl and use a whisk to blend the spices evenly.
+Once you’ve opted to make your own pumpkin pie spice, you’ll want to place all of the spices into a small bowl and use a whisk to blend the spices evenly.

-Then, you can just store your homemade pumpkin pie spice in an airtight container in your pantry.
+Then, you can just store your batch of homemade pumpkin pie spice in an airtight container in your pantry.
 I like to use the small jelly mason jars.
 When stored properly you’ll find that your own pumpkin pie spice mix lasts 2-3 years.

 What is the difference between allspice and pumpkin pie spice?